Fiber Farm Market at the Sheep Shed – Pittstown NJ

 The background story below – to purchase go to my online store.

 The NJ Fibershed Blanket Project is a cooperative project between small farms raising fiber animals for their fleeces.
 This is one of their major initiatives to bring NJ fiber farmers together, and to highlight locally produced fiber products.Using wool collected from farms located within the NJ Fibershed region, the program provides a way for small-scale fiber producers to sell their fiber.
-Their wool was processed and made into items that can be marketed to customers seeking local products and who want to support small-scale, sustainable farms
+Their wool was processed and made into items that can be marketed to customers seeking local products and who want to support small-scale, sustainable farms.
+This is a one of a kind product, made entirely with NJ wool and manufactured in the USA.
+You won’t find an equivalent anywhere else.

 Over 400 lbs of wool was collected and sorted to meet criteria for quality to ensure a final product that is beautiful, warm, and enjoyable to own.